unity-grenoble/website/_posts/2021-10-01-techreport-brdf_linear-param.markdown

 <img width="80%" src="{{ '/images/projects/brdf_linear_space/framework.png' | prepend: site.baseurl }}">
 </center>

 With this framework and with a proper visual change function, one can linearize any material model's parameters.
-For example, we provide three example of reparameterization for roughness, edge-tint and sheen.
+For example, we provide three examples of reparameterization for roughness, edge-tint and sheen.

 <center>
 <img width="60%" src="{{ '/images/projects/brdf_linear_space/result.png' | prepend: site.baseurl }}">